hove-io/navitia_sdk_docs/docs/around_me/android/index.md

 #### Bookmark

-This module communicates with [Bookmark](../../bookmark/) module in order to vizualize favorite stations and POIs.
+This module communicates with [Bookmark](../../bookmark/) module in order to display favorite stations and POIs.
 You should enable the `bookmark_mode` parameter in the [features configuration](../../getting_started/#around-me-features).

-The following methods from the `AppRouter.UI` interface should be implemented by the host application to enable navigation to the Bookmark module or any other custom screens.
+The following methods from the `AppRouter.UI` interface should be implemented by the host application to enable navigation to the Bookmark module or any other custom screen.
 Note that the parameters of these methods can be omitted as needed.

 ```kotlin
 override fun openFavoritesViaHost(linkedModule: LinkedModule, tab: FavoriteTab) {